olacwiek/GermanIdeophones/README.md

 # German Ideophone Database

-This repository contains an analysis of the German ideophone dataset collected between February and August 2018 at the Helene-Nathan-Bibliothek in Berlin.
-The dataset and analysis focus on ideophones found in German children's books, with detailed metadata and statistical analyses.
+This repository contains a dataset of the German ideophone dataset collected in German children's books between February and August 2018 at the Helene-Nathan-Bibliothek in Berlin.
+Included are some basic mostly descriptive analyses.
 Below, you will find a description of the project, the dataset, and how to use the resources in this repository.

+**It is worth noting that no post-selection has been undertaken.
+Any users who use the dataset in the future are advised caution in the choice of items from the dataset for their specific analysis.**

+This work was published as a dataset in
+Ćwiek, Aleksandra (2025).
+A dataset of German ideophones from children's books. *Linguistische Berichte*.

+Please use the appropriate citation form when using this dataset.

 ---